skooter500/GP-2020-2021/README.md

 - The player has to pop the balloons by clicking on the balloon.
 This increases the popped score by one
 - If a balloon reaches the top without being popped, this increases the missed score by one

+Name your sketches with your student number and name.
+For example:

+C1234567_Duggan_Bryan.pde

+Also include your student number and name in the comments of your sketch.

+Submit your work through Brightspace

 Marking Scheme:

 | Feature | Marks |